basilrormose/GettingAndCleaningDataProject/README.md

 ```

 ### Function to import the training or test datasets
 Takes one parameter: the subfolder that contains the specific dataset based on the subfolder of the curent directory and file naming scheme.
-It imports the core datsets and combines them with the subject and activity variables with the rest of the measurements.
+It imports the core datsets and combines them and the subject and activity variables.
 Apply the cleaned variable names to the datasets.

 The function enables code resuse.